Inverse Moment Methods for Sufficient Forecasting using High-Dimensional Predictors: Consistency of factor analysis

 Under these assumptions, we have the following consistency result for estimating the factor loadings.
-Instead of the Frobenius norm used in (\ref{eq:est B and F}), we use the spectral norm to measure the magnitude of a matrix, defined as $\|\bA\| = \lambda_{\max}^{1/2}(\bA'\bA) $, the square root of the largest eigenvalue of $\bA' \bA$, for any matrix $\bA$.
+Instead of the Frobenius norm used in (\ref{eq:est B and F}), we use the spectral norm to measure the magnitude of a matrix, defined as $\|A\| = \lambda_{\max}^{1/2}(A'A) $, the square root of the largest eigenvalue of the symmetric matrix $A'A$, for any matrix $A$.